justinalsing/dlmmc/README.md

 **Running in parallel with MPI**

 It's often necessary to perform regression of a large number time-series (eg., over a grid of observations at different altitudes/latitudes/longitudes) and is advantageous to be able to run these in parallel.
+If you want to run multiple DLMs in parallel with MPI, you will need to install [openmpi](https://www.open-mpi.org) and [mpi4py](https://mpi4py.readthedocs.io/en/stable/install.html) (again easily done with `conda install`).

 The python script `dlm_lat_alt_mpi_run.py` is a template for how to run the DLM code over a grid of time-series at different latitudes/altitudes in parallel using MPI, and save the results to a single netCDF file.
 This script has the additional dependency [tqdm](https://tqdm.github.io) if you want it to work with a progress bar.
-Provided you have MPI working, you can run this script with the following command (using eg. 4 hyperthreaded processes, again make sure you run with python3):
+Provided you have MPI working, you can run this script with the following command (using eg. 4 hyperthreaded processes):

-`mpirun --use-hwthread-cpus -np 4 python dlm_lat_alt_mpi_run.py`
+`mpirun --use-hwthread-cpus -np 4 python3 dlm_lat_alt_mpi_run.py`

-I recommend you run this with a very small number of samples first (eg iter=3, warmup=1) to check it runs through, before embarking on a long run.
+I recommend you run this with a very small number of samples first (eg set `iter=3` and `warmup=1` at the top of the python script) to check it runs through, before embarking on a long run.

 **Model descriptions**